LLnCSoftware/mserve/examples/05scripted/05scripted.md

 ### applyChanges percent-increment per-interval

-Note: a canary will be started when percent-increment is an integer between 1 and 100, and per-interval is an integer suffixed by one of 'm', 'h', or 'd' (for minutes, hours, days).
+Note: a canary will be started when percent-increment is an integer between 0 and 100, and per-interval is an integer suffixed by one of 'm', 'h', or 'd' (for minutes, hours, days).
+Specifying the increment as 0% will set everything up to start phasing in the new configuration but hold the percentage of requests going to new servers at 0, until the increment is changed by another call to applyChanges.
-There is no interval where 0% goes to the new server, it starts at the percent-increment, and continues though 100%.
+Otherwise, there is no interval where 0% goes to the new server, it starts at the percent-increment, and continues though 100%.
 Specifying 100% sends everything to the new server all at once, but allows for rollback durring the specified interval.
 Otherwize no canary, which means no phase in and no roll back.